citp/privacy-policy-historical/o/op/ope/openarchitecturenetwork.org.md

 **Delete/Deactivate**

 This site gives users the following options for removing their information from our database to not receive future communications or to no longer receive our service.
-You can send email to staff@architectureforhumanity.org
+[Contact us](http://www.openarchitecturenetwork.org/contact) if you would like to deactivate your account.

-If you have any questions about this privacy statement, the practices of this site, or your dealings with this website, please contact: staff@architectureforhumanity.org
+If you have any questions about this privacy statement, the practices of this site, or your dealings with this website, please [contact us](http://www.openarchitecturenetwork.org/contact).